 The Society for Neuro-Oncology is seeking session monitors for all educational program and scientific platform sessions to assist co-chairs, faculty, and SNO staff as outlined below.
-SNO will provide complimentary registration fees and a 2019 SNO trainee membership (either new member or renewal) to those who volunteer for this unique opportunity.
+SNO will provide complimentary registration fees to the meeting and education day and a 2020 SNO trainee membership (either new member or renewal) to those who volunteer for this unique opportunity.

 Please note that a limited number of positions are available and applications will be considered on a first-come, first-served basis.
 Scroll to bottom of page for application.

 - Has not previously served as a Meeting Monitor

 - Trainee or sponsor must be willing to cover all travel, food and lodging costs

 - Trainee must be able to arrive on Wednesday, November 20 (by 4:00pm) and depart Sunday November 24 (after 2:00pm)

 - Trainee must have sponsor letter documenting trainee status and willingness of sponsor to cover all travel, food and lodging costs for entire duration of meeting (11/20/19 to 11/24/19)

 - Trainee must be willing to accept and attend ALL assignments throughout the course of the meeting

 - Trainee must provide reliable contact information that can be used both prior to and during the course of the meeting

 - Trainee should be comfortable with mobile technology (apps, internet, cell phones, iPads, etc.)